jmc165/Projects/readme.txt

 Adding new files to the working area (ie this one, readme.txt) automatically appear as uncommited changes.

 To commit changes on left hand side enter a commend in the summary and select commit to master.
+Then Sync.

+The history objects will be updated on the left hand side.
+Clicking on them shows the changes.